somtee-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all lines in the file /etc/passwd that do not contain the pattern bin
+display all lines of the file etc/ssh/sshd_config starting with a letter